sercruzg/YOLO-Zoom/README.md

 # YOLO-Zoom
 YOLO program with an attention network looking at the bottom of the image.
 This code was used for our [paper](https://link.springer.com/chapter/10.1007/978-3-030-30645-8_11).
 This code is based on the [YOLOv2](https://github.com/pjreddie/darknet) code.

 This code concatenates two Neural Network streams with the second stream being a zoomed Neural Network focusing on the bottom of the image.
 The second stream is then associated with only the bottom of the first stream.
+So far this code only contains the training part, we will upload the testing code as soon as possible.

 ![GitHub Logo](streamConcat.png)